Is your legacy infrastructure protected against unplanned downtime?

 The Charon-SSP emulator is designed to preserve the original Solaris environment.
 It ensures that all applications and software run without additional modification, reducing operational costs and energy consumption.

-Sun Solaris or Oracle Solaris is a proprietary Sun Unix operating system.
+Sun Solaris Unix OS or Oracle Solaris is a proprietary Sun Unix operating system.
 It is widely known for its stability, security, and performance.
 However, its excessive cost, complexity, and limited hardware support are significant drawbacks.
 Therefore, it is crucial for businesses to understand the benefits and challenges it will pose and then make informed decisions.
 There are other alternatives for the Sun Solaris operating system that may align with the business environment.
 Ultimately, the choice of operating system will depend on the organization’s specific needs and business requirements.

 The hardware emulation allows Solaris servers and applications to run seamlessly on modern hardware like x86 without any expensive upgrades.